sakuraet/Sakura-Takahashi/README.md

 # sakuraet
-Resume and an overview of what I'm working on!
+My resume and an overview of what I'm working on!
+(Also some fun tidbits :D)